Bandit254/MSSA-Project-Pokemon-Decision-Making/README.md

 However, some data relating to Pokemon are not so easy ingested.
 For example, it is easy to add a table of all moves available in a Pokemon game, but each Pokemon is only allowed to learn a certain subset of the total move list.
 There is no logical way to predict or script which Pokemon are allowed to learn which moves; therefore the move list for each individual Pokemon must be displayed from a website such as [Serebii.net](https://serebii.net/), copied into Excel, and then manually mapped to the appropriate Pokemon ID number.
 Only then can a SQL script be generated to add the Pokemon's move set to the database and ensure that each Pokemon can only be assigned moves that they are allowed to learn.

 The same process must be completed for the abilities that Pokemon may possess.
+Each Pokemon can have between 1 and 3 abilities available to it, some of which may be classified as "hidden" abilities.
+Both the moves that a Pokemon learns and the abilities they possess require the manual creation of what are called "reverse-loo

 ## Building the Database
 I will use T-SQL and Microsoft SQL Server to build the primary database for this project.
 The folder "04.
 SQL Solution and Queries" contains all of the queries I have written to build the database (so far).